Financial Independence Update – November 2019

 In fact, regardless of what our condo value might or might not be in the coming years as condo and home values continue to rise faster than inflation in Ottawa, I should inform you it’s not part of our semi-retirement plan.
 We’re not counting on our house for any retirement plan.
 Our condo is a place to live.
 We need other assets to fund our retirement.

-While the pension benefit can be received as early as age 55 with a reduction, (reduced by 0.4% per month prior to age 60; reduced by 0.3% per month between ages 60-65), I’m leaning on keeping my assets invested within the plan until age 65.
-I would draw my pension after that age.
-I haven’t made up my mind yet.
+While my pension benefit can be received as early as age 55 with a reduction, I’m leaning on keeping my assets invested within the plan until age 65 – for the income security it could very well provide.

 My wife is very grateful for her pension as well.
 She has been contributing to her defined contribution plan for about 18 years as well, but this is a contributory plan.

-Since inception, her pension as part of this asset mix has returned just over 6%.
+Since inception, her pension has returned just over 6% at the time this post.
 Not great, not horrible either.
 I suspect this is likely due to my investment choice for her in ~35% Canadian bonds.
 I wanted to take a balanced approach with this part of her retirement fund since I have her invested in 100% equities inside her TFSA and RRSP; a number of Canadian dividend paying stocks and some U.S. ETFs.

 Yet, when I compare her returns with investing only in the S&P 500 (via low-cost iShares ETF IVV), which has returned about 6% over a similar period (since May 2000) and maybe that’s not so bad at all.

-My current thinking is we take my wife’s pension assets at age 55 and convert that DC pension to a LIRA.
+My current thinking is we take my wife’s pension assets at age 55 and convert that DC pension to a LIRA, then to a LIF.

 - Personal investments $1 M at age 50???